SchulzLab/RAPID/docs/UseCases.rst

 Read alignment percentage of various read lengths
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This plot shows various read lengths (x-axis) utilized in the analysis and their percentage of alignment (y-axis).
+Read length distribution plot is important to see if there is a predominance of certain length transcripts.
+As sRNA mechanisms are rather sensitive and specific, different length predominance can indicate different downstream pathways of the sRNA.

 .. image:: ./images/rDNA_51A_plot1.png

-Alignment percentage of reads with (Un)Modified bases
+Alignment percentage of reads with (Not)Soft-clipped bases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This plot shows the alignment percentage of reads (y-axis) containing (un)modified bases (x-axis; Modification status).
+This plot shows the alignment percentage of reads (y-axis) containing soft-clipped bases (x-axis; Soft-clipping status).
+Soft-clipping refers to the bases (five-prime or three-prime) in a read that are not part of the alignment.
+This helps in understanding the percentage of aligned sRNA which has non-specific alignments.
+In sRNA mechanisms, it is not uncommon to exclude bases in five or three prime end to achieve base-pairing.

 .. image:: ./images/rDNA_51A_plot2.png

 Strand specific alignment percentage of reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The alignment percentage (y-axis) of reads corresponding to each strand (x-axis) is shown in this plot.
+The alignment percentage (y-axis) of reads corresponding to each strand (x-axis) is shown in this plot. sRNA mechanisms are quite specific to length, and their strand of origin.
+This plot helps in understanding which strand shows a predominance in the library, such that one can hypothesise the role of the analysed small RNAs.

 .. image:: ./images/rDNA_51A_plot3.png

-Reads aligned with base modifications above 'n' reads
+Reads aligned with soft clipping above 'n' reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This plot shows the modified bases (x-axis) and the number of reads (y-axis) containing such modifications.
+This plot shows the soft-clipped bases (x-axis) and the number of reads (y-axis) containing such soft-clipping.
 We only show bases which have at least 'n' reads; Where, 'n' corresponds to 5% of the overall alignment.
+This plot can help in understanding, if any particular nucleotide is always soft-clipped.
+It could simply indicate a potential technical inadequacy in trimming adapter, or primer, etc.

 .. image:: ./images/rDNA_51A_plot4.png

-Alignment percentage of reads with base modifications above 'n' reads
+Alignment percentage of reads with soft clipping above 'n' reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This plot shows the modified bases (x-axis) and the percentage of reads (y-axis) containing such modifications.
+This plot (similar to the previous plot) shows the soft-clipped bases (x-axis) and the percentage of reads (y-axis) containing such soft-clipping.
 We only show bases which have at least 'n' reads; Where, 'n' corresponds to 5% of the overall alignment.

 .. image:: ./images/rDNA_51A_plot5.png

 Strand specific reads of varied length
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This plot shows various read lengths (x-axis) utilized in the analysis and their read counts (y-axis), specific to each strand (Cyan-Plus; Red-Minus).
+This plot shows various read lengths (x-axis) utilized in the analysis and their read counts (y-axis), specific to each strand.
+Length, and strand of origin plays an important role in understanding sRNA mechanisms.
+For instance, an antisense predominance could indicate a cis-mediated sRNA mechanism.

 .. image:: ./images/rDNA_51A_plot6.png

-Modification status specific reads of varied length
+Soft-clipping status specific reads of varied length
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Various read lengths (x-axis) utilized in the analysis and their read counts (y-axis), specific to their modification status (Cyan-Modified; Red-Unmodified) is shown in this plot.
+Various read lengths (x-axis) utilized in the analysis and their read counts (y-axis), specific to their soft-clipping status is shown in this plot.

 .. image:: ./images/rDNA_51A_plot7.png

-1-base modification specific reads of varied length
+1-base soft-clipping specific reads of varied length
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This plot shows various read lengths (x-axis) utilized in the analysis and their read counts (y-axis), with respected to the modified bases.
-Only the single bases (A,T,G and C) modified were considered.
+This plot shows various read lengths (x-axis) utilized in the analysis and their read counts (y-axis), with respected to the soft-clipped bases.
+Only the single bases (A,T,G and C) soft-clipped were considered.

 .. image:: ./images/rDNA_51A_plot8.png

-Strand specific reads with respect to base modification status
+Strand specific reads with respect to base soft-clipping status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This plot shows the strand (x-axis) specific read counts (y-axis) with their base modification status (Cyan-Modified; Red-Unmodified).
+This plot shows the strand (x-axis) specific read counts (y-axis) with their base soft-clipping status.

 .. image:: ./images/rDNA_51A_plot9.png

 Strand specific coverage plot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This plot shows the strand specific coverage (1bp resolution).
+A coverage plot helps in understanding if a particular sub-region in an analysed gene/region has a major predominance.
+It could also show, if a region appears to be phased giving insights in to the mechanism of action.

 .. image:: ./images/rDNA_51A_plot10.png